Ant-Man and the Wasp: Quantumania: Plot

-The Langs are taken to Kang, who demands that Scott helps get his power core back or else he will kill Cassie.
-Scott is taken to the core's location and shrinks down.
-He is nearly drowned in a sea of variants of himself, but Hope arrives and helps him acquire the power core.
-However, Kang reneges on the deal, capturing Janet and destroying her ship with Pym on it.
-After being rescued by his ants, who were also pulled into the Quantum Realm, rapidly evolved, and became hyper-intelligent, Pym helps Scott and Hope as they make their way to Kang.
+The Langs are taken to Kang, who demands that Scott help get his power core back or else he will kill Cassie.
+Scott is then taken to the core's location and shrinks down.
+In the core, he encounters a probability storm, which causes him to split into multiple copies of himself nearly overwhelming him, but Hope arrives and helps him acquire the power core.
+However, Kang reneges on the deal, capturing Janet with M.O.D.O.K. destroying her ship with Hank on it.
+After being rescued by his ants, who rapidly evolved and became hyper-intelligent after being pulled into the Quantum Realm, Hank helps Scott and Hope as they make their way to Kang.
 Cassie rescues Jentorra and they commence an uprising against Kang and his army.
-During the fight, Cassie convinces Cross to turn sides and fight Kang, though he sacrifices his life in the process.
+During the fight, Cassie convinces Cross to switch sides and fight Kang, with him eventually sacrificing his life.

-Janet fixes the power core as she, Pym, Hope, and Cassie jump through a portal home, but Kang attacks Scott, nearly beating him into submission.
-Hope returns and, together with Scott, destroy the power core with a combination of Pym Particles and knock Kang into it, causing him to be pulled into oblivion.
-Cassie reopens the portal on her end for Scott and Hope to return home.
+Janet fixes the power core as she, Hank, Hope, and Cassie jump through a portal home.
+Kang attacks Scott at the last minute.
+Before he can beat Scott into submission, Hope returns, and she and Scott throw Kang and the Pym Particles into the power core, destroying them both.
+Cassie reopens the portal for Scott and Hope to return home.
 As Scott happily resumes his life, he begins to rethink what he was told about Kang's death being the start of something terrible happening, but brushes it off.

-In a mid-credits scene, numerous variants of Kang are concerned by Earth-616's increasing interest in the multiverse and plan their uprising.
-In a post-credits scene, Loki and Mobius M. Mobius locate another Kang variant, named Victor Timely, on Earth in the 1900s.
+In a mid-credits scene, numerous variants of Kang, led by Immortus, commiserate Kang's death and plan their multiversal uprising.
+In a post-credits scene, Loki and Mobius M. Mobius encounter another Kang variant, Victor Timely, at the Chicago World's Fair in 1893.